Potato13954/AD-Math-Calculator/README.md

-I just Made a Calculator in Python and just thought I would share it as my first python project
+List Of Python Projects:
+Math Calculator: I made a calculator in Python for my first project, features of the calculator include Multiplication, Division, Addition and Subtraction.
+Hope you like it